aokellermann/mailgun-notion/README.md

 # Mailgun to Notion Integration

-This service includes an integration between Mailgun and Notion.
-When an email is forwarded from Mailgun to the webhook endpoint, it automatically creates a new page in a specified Notion database.
+This service includes an integration between Mailgun, Notion, and Claude.
+When an email is forwarded from Mailgun to the webhook endpoint, it automatically creates a new page in a specified Notion database with a summary of the email.

 ## Usage